 At about the same time that Oakes was prospecting for gold in Kirkland Lake, gold was also found on the shores of Porcupine Lake.

-Learn how Timmins became a major gold mining centre.
+Visit the Timmins Museum to learn how Timmins became a major gold mining centre.
 Exhibits include Porcupine Camp, a model prospector’s cabin and other mining artifacts.

 Timmins to Thunder Bay Road Trip